Skip to main content

 Perhaps no other single day in U.S. history was as threatening to the survival of the nation as August 24, 1814, when British forces captured Washington, D.C.
 This unique moment significantly altered the nation’s path forward, but the event and the reasons behind it are little remembered by most Americans.

-Watson pinpoints the reasons the campaign was such a disaster for the United States and also covers the stories of the courageous young clerks and the bold first lady, Dolley Madison, who risked their lives to save priceless artifacts and documents, including the Constitution, from the flames.
+Watson pinpoints the reasons the campaign was such a disaster for the United States and covers the stories of the courageous young clerks and the bold first lady, Dolley Madison, who risked their lives to save priceless artifacts and documents, including the Constitution, from the flames.
 The British invasion was repulsed over the following weeks and months, and the United States ultimately emerged stronger.

 General Information